-- Logging in and immediately leaving the campus without logging out for any reason. - Someone other than the student logging the student in or out.
+- Logging in and immediately leaving the campus without logging out for any reason. - Another student logging them in or out.

 Tardy and Early Departure

 Students arriving late make up the time by staying later or making up the time on another day.
 Students leaving early make up the time on another day.